nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-edit-form.md

     {{/callout}}
 3. Go to the **Edit Layout** tab.
 4. Drag and drop the widgets you need.
-5. In the Advanced Configuration part, attach the `layout_bulkedit_template.xhtml` which is in the folder&nbsp;`$NUXEO/nxserver/nuxeo.war/layouts`.
+5. In the Advanced Configuration part, attach the `layout_bulkedit_template.xhtml` which is in the folder `$NUXEO/nxserver/nuxeo.war/layouts`.

     {{#> callout type='info' }}

-    See the GitHub documentation about the [layout bulk edit template](https://github.com/nuxeo/nuxeo-jsf/blob/release-6.0/nuxeo-platform-webapp-base/src/main/resources/web/nuxeo.war/layouts/layout_bulkedit_template.xhtml).
+    See the GitHub documentation about the [layout bulk edit template](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-jsf/nuxeo-platform-webapp-base/src/main/resources/web/nuxeo.war/layouts/layout_bulkedit_template.xhtml).

     {{/callout}}
 6. Click on **Save**.